Today we want to talk about a subject that we know affects some of us.

 What do I have here?
 Magnificent… Sardine perfectly to my taste, on its bed of kidneys, accompanied by its tasty duck necks delicately arranged… A delight…

-We cunningly, feinted, insisted, gave in, then tried again… it doesn’t seem to be a pleasure, does it?
-But in front of us, in the mouth of our little wolf, the tastes developed, the taste buds got used to it, the animal got enthusiastic, and just as surely as we had predicted, here is our little dog who became a gourmet
+We cunningly, feinted, insisted, gave in and then tried again… it doesn’t sound like a pleasure, does it?
+But in front of us, in the mouth of our little wolf, we could see that his taste had developed, his taste buds had become used to it and he had become enthusiastic.
+And just as we had predicted, here was our little dog who became a gourmet.

-It is now all excited that our favorite carnivore enjoys his meals, his meals are now as good for his taste buds as for his health.
+We are delighted that our favorite carnivore enjoys his meals and that now they are as good for his taste buds as for his health.

 So if you too are faced with a naughty boy who is being difficult, let us share some tips with you.

 First of all, make sure that this does not indicate an underlying health problem.
 Has your dog’s behavior changed outside of mealtime?
-Is he apathetic?
-Does he have dental pain?
+Are they apathetic?
+Do they have dental pain?
 If so, then refer to your veterinarian.

 If all goes well on this side, then let’s go for our 10 tips and tricks…